Content moderation: Facebook

+Twitter

+Social media site Twitter has a suspension policy.
+Between August 2015 and December 2017, it suspended over 1.2 million accounts for terrorist content to reduce the number of followers and amount of content associated with the Islamic State.
+Following the acquisition of Twitter by Elon Musk in October 2022, content rules have been weakened across the platform in an attempt to prioritize free speech.
+However, the effects of this campaign have been called into question.

+Recent case studies

+TikTok moderation transparency and enforcement (2023)

+TikTok’s 2023 transparency reporting under California AB 587 shows that the platform continues to rely on both automated systems and human reviewers to remove content that violates its community guidelines.
+The report details how TikTok identifies harmful or policy-violating material across different content categories and geographic regions.

+YouTube and election misinformation (2022–2024)

+In 2023, YouTube announced changes to its enforcement approach toward election misinformation, explaining that its policies prohibit content that misleads users about participating in civic processes.
+The company continues to publish transparency reporting that tracks removals related to misinformation categories.

+X (formerly Twitter) policy changes following ownership shift (2022–2023)

+Analyses from academic and journalistic sources describe changes in content moderation after X’s 2022 ownership transition.
+A 2023 study from the Harvard Kennedy School Misinformation Review documented shifts in activity among contentious accounts, and reporting from PolitiFact outlined reductions in certain misinformation safeguards introduced under prior leadership.

 Distributed moderation

-Distributed moderation comes in two types: user moderation and spontaneous moderation.

 User moderation

 User moderation allows any user to moderate any other user's contributions.
 Billions of people are currently making decisions on what to share, forward or give visibility to on a daily basis.
 On a large site with a sufficiently large active population, this usually works well, since relatively small numbers of troublemakers are screened out by the votes of the rest of the community.
-Strictly speaking, wikis such as Wikipedia are the ultimate in user moderation, but in the context of Internet forums, the definitive example of a user moderation system is Slashdot.

-For example, each moderator is given a limited number of "mod points," each of which can be used to moderate an individual comment up or down by one point.
-Comments thus accumulate a score, which is additionally bounded to the range of -1 to 5 points.
-When viewing the site, a threshold can be chosen from the same scale, and only posts meeting or exceeding that threshold will be displayed.
-This system is further refined by the concept of karma—the ratings assigned to a user's' previous contributions can bias the initial rating of contributions he or she makes.

-On sufficiently specialized websites, user moderation will often lead to groupthink, in which any opinion that is in disagreement with the website's established principles (no matter how sound or well-phrased) will very likely be "modded down" and censored, leading to the perpetuation of the groupthink mentality.
-This is often confused with trolling.

 User moderation can also be characterized by reactive moderation.
 This type of moderation depends on users of a platform or site to report content that is inappropriate and breaches community standards.
 In this process, when users are faced with an image or video they deem unfit, they can click the report button.
 The complaint is filed and queued for moderators to look at.

-Spontaneous moderation

-Spontaneous moderation is what occurs when no official moderation scheme exists.
-Without any ability to moderate comments, users will spontaneously moderate their peers through posting their own comments about others' comments.
-Because spontaneous moderation exists, no system that allows users to submit their own content can ever go completely without any kind of moderation.
+Unionization

+150 content moderators, who contracted for Meta, ByteDance and OpenAI gathered in Nairobi, Kenya to launch the first African Content Moderators Union on 1 May 2023.
+This union was launched 4 years after Daniel Motaung was fired and retaliated against for organizing a union at Sama, which contracts for Facebook.